 1.)
 Shampoo hair

 2.)
 Start with a quarter-sized about of cream and rub into ends first, working your way up.
 I’d suggest not going higher than your ears to prevent getting a greasy scalp.

 3.)
 Leave on while you do everything else in the shower.

 Please try out on a weekend where you are not going somewhere important first.
 Everyone’s hair is different.
-For some people this may wash out easily, but for others it may take several shampoos in the shower to not look greasy afterwards.
+For some people, this may wash out easily, but for others, it may take several shampoos in the shower to not look greasy afterward.

 PIN FOR LATER! –>DIY Deep Conditioner Avocado Hair Mask